mamemo/Voting-Prediction/README.md

 * Cartago was the province that in its two rounds of voting had the lowest proportion of abstinence, while Puntarenas was one of the provinces with the highest proportion of abstinence.

 How does that difference affect?
 By taking only the people who voted, Cartago is more accurate because there is more data from the entire province, but in Puntarenas you have data from a smaller sector, so the data contains noise when you match the indicators of the entire population of Puntarenas.
-The indicators used include the population that did not vote, which also affect the model.
+The indicators used for generating samples, include the population that did not vote, which also affect the model.

 The following table also uses the 0.02 threshold because it is the one that returns the best accuracy when pruning the tree according to the tables analyzed previously.
 The difference of the following prediction to the ones analyzed above, is that the tree was trained with a restriction that will be mentioned later.
 In this case the accuracy of the unpruned tree is shown, because the results have a different behavior.